sanshar/Block/docs/source/index.rst

 `BLOCK` implements the density matrix renormalization group (DMRG) algorithm for quantum chemistry.
 The DMRG is a variational wavefunction method.
-Compared to other quantum chemical methods, it executionciently describes strong, multi-reference correlation in a large number of active orbitals (occupancies far from 0 or 2).
+Compared to other quantum chemical methods, it efficiently describes strong, multi-reference correlation in a large number of active orbitals (occupancies far from 0 or 2).
 The method is also provably optimal for correlation with a one-dimensional topology, that is, where orbitals are arranged with a chain- or ring-like connectivity.
 However, with the possible exception of small molecules, for correlation that is dynamic in character,